 Ziplining over the Dolomites

 The Dolomites comprise a mountain range in North Italy.
-The range is famous for jagged limestone peaks and cliffs.
+The content is famous for jagged limestone peaks and cliffs.
 Nestled between two mountains in the Dolomiti Lucane region are the villages of Pietrapertosa and Castelmezzano.
 Between them is the Volo dell’Angelo (Flight of the Angel), a zipline connecting the two peaks.
 Visitors can enjoy the rush of soaring over the scenic Italian countryside at speeds reaching 100 kph.

 Paragliding in Malcesine

 A single flight costs EUR 170 per season during the peak months of July, August, and September.
 The cost is EUR 150 for the rest of the year.
 The price includes a cable car ticket and an SD Card with a movie of your flight in HD.
 There is no age limit.
 However, participants must be in good health.
-Malcesine can be reached by bus or train from Verona Airport, which is about 60 km away.
+Malcesine can be reached by bus or train from Verona Airport, about 60 km away.

 Canyoning through the Umbrian Highlands

 Umbria in Central Italy is the perfect place to mix spelunking with rock climbing.
 Participants enjoy rappelling down hillsides, going through waterfalls, and diving into ravines.
-There are 5 such spots in the Umbrian Highlands, each offering a different level of challenge.
+There are five such spots in the Umbrian Highlands, each offering a different level of challenge.
 Visitors can choose to take up these adventures on their own.
 Hiring a guide can guarantee a much more complete experience.

 Prices start at EUR 65 per person.
 This includes the use of a Neoprene wetsuit, helmet, and harness.
 The minimum age is 14.
 Minors need parental consent.
 The activity can take half a day, so it is exclusively for the fit and athletic.
 Most visitors fly into Umbria or reach by car from Milan.